UpCloudLtd/terraform-provider-upcloud/website/docs/r/upcloud_server.html.markdown

 * `hostname` - (Required) A valid domain name, e.g. host.example.com.
 The maximum length is 128 characters.
 * `zone` - (Required) - The zone in which the server will be hosted, e.g. fi-hel1.
 See [Zones API](https://developers.upcloud.com/1.3/5-zones/)
-* `network_interface` - (Required) One or more blocks describing the network interfaces of the server.
+* `network_interfaces` - (Required) One or more blocks describing the network interfaces of the server.
 Any changes to these blocks will force the creation of a new server resource.
 * `firewall` - (Optional) Are firewall rules active for the server
 * `metadata` - (Optional) Is the metadata service active for the server
 * `cpu` - (Optional) The number of CPU for the server